 - Your name, address, phone, and e-mail.

-- The name of your research advisor who will pay the nanolab fee (if you take the training part).
+- The name of your research advisor who will pay the nanolab fee.

-- A couple of sentences describing why you wnat to take the course.
+- A couple of sentences describing why you want to take the course.